rinormaloku/istio-mastery/istio-setup.md

 ```

-6. Open the page, on the IP returned by:
+6. Open the application on the IP returned by:

 ```bash